Best Set Make-up

 First we have to find out the lowest-lofted wood and the lowest-lofted iron that the golfer can hit with reasonable consistency in terms of getting the ball up in the air.
 Consistency in hitting the ball well up in the air is key because we can always reduce slice or hook with a length and face angle change in the replacement wood and/or hybrid.

-If the golfer cannot hit the 3 wood or 4 wood well up in the air at least 4 of 6 times, the club should not be in the bag.
-It is far better to have the first wood after the driver be a 5 wood (or 7 wood) that the golfer can hit up in the air more than 90 percent of the time and give up a little distance, than to keep hoping for the right swing to be able to hit lower-lofted woods.
-A 9-wood should also be considered as it is easy to control and get the ball airborne.
+If the golfer cannot hit the 3 wood or 4 wood well up in the air at least 40% of the time, the club should not be in the bag.
+It is far better to have the first wood after the driver be a #5 wood (preferably #7 wood) that the golfer can hit up in the air more than 90 percent of the time and give up a little distance, than to keep hoping for the right swing to be able to hit lower-lofted woods.
+A #9 wood should also be considered as it is easy to control and get the ball airborne.

 In terms of the irons, we are talking about replacing low-lofted irons with hybrids or high-lofted fairway woods.
 Within this is also the matter of what lofts and lengths in the higher-lofted woods are going to deliver the same distance the golfer would have gotten on a well hit iron shot.